paulur/spec_burp_hmac_extender/README.md

 III.
 Installation
 1. Export /src to a jar file.
 2. Add the jar file as an Burp extender.
 (See the screenshot of adding the extender in burp-extender.pdf).
---Note there is a new tab named "Logger" in the second row of menu in Burp, after the extender is installed successfully,
+--Note there is a new tab named "Logger" in the second row of menu in Burp, after the extender is installed successfully

 3. Put the update_config.xml file edited in the "Extension" section to the directory of the burp jar file (e.g., burpsuite_pro_v1.6.05.jar).
 For example, using the "dir" command on windows , it should look like
 08/27/2014  12:34 PM        12,890,423	burpsuite_pro_v1.6.05.jar
 08/27/2014  12:38 PM                47			suite.bat